 Addressing wellbeing across the value chain

-The Wellbeing Special Interest Group (WSIG) ran in 2019/20.
-Led by Claire Bradbury, the group convened Partners from across the built environment including development, infrastructure, construction, home-building, and facilities management.
-The group’s activities were guided by the principle that we cannot talk about a healthy, climate-resilient, inclusive future without looking at the built environment value chain.
+The Wellbeing Special Interest Group (WSIG) convenes Partners from across the built environment including development, infrastructure, construction, home-building, and facilities management.
+The group’s guiding principle is that we cannot talk about a healthy, climate-resilient, inclusive future without looking at the built environment value chain.
 This includes materials and how they are manufactured; design principles and construction methods; the experience of those working in manufacturing and construction, as well as that of the end-users; and the impact of the built environment on our communities and eco-systems.

-The objectives of the WSIG were to: demonstrate the business case for investing in wellbeing; communicate the key trends and implications driving the wellbeing agenda; gather evidence of the impacts of wellbeing investments, where available; and develop School materials that reflect best practice on wellbeing in the built environment value chain.
+During 2020, led by Claire Bradbury, the WSIG objectives were to: demonstrate the business case for investing in wellbeing; communicate the key trends and implications driving the wellbeing agenda; gather evidence of the impacts of wellbeing investments, where available; and develop School materials that reflect best practice on wellbeing in the built environment value chain.

 Read the reportDownload